veandco/go-sdl2/CONTRIBUTING.md

 # Contribution Guide

 ## Checklist
-These are loose checklist that contributors can follow.
+These are loose checklist for contributors to follow when submitting patches.

 1. Small commits